jontsai/immaculater/README.md

   second layer of encryption such that an attacker would have to break a user's password to see the user's data.
 Resetting passwords would erase all data.
-- Login with Amazon/Google/Facebook/Discord/etc. [Work in Progress on the allauth0 branch]

 ## Copyright